danpascoe/Rubiks-Cube/Readme.txt

 END             Stops the cube
 HELP            Displays the help text
-RESET           Resets the cube to it's original state HISTORY         Prints your previous commands
+RESET           Resets the cube to its original state HISTORY         Prints your previous commands
 MULTI           Puts the input into "multi-mode"
-		This allows you to enter multiple commands, seperated by a space
+		This allows you to enter multiple commands, separated by a space